stellar-deprecated/docs/learn/get-started/readme.md

 The Stellar network is a worldwide collection of Stellar Cores, each maintained by different people and organizations.
 The distributed nature of the network makes it reliable and safe.

-All these Stellar Cores—the network of nodes—eventually agree on a set of transactions.
-Each transaction on the network costs a small fee: 100 stroops (0.00001 <abbr title="Lumens">XLM</abbr>) This fee helps prevent bad actors from spamming the network.
+All these Stellar Cores—the network of nodes—eventually agree on sets of transactions.
+Each transaction on the network costs a small fee: 100 stroops (0.00001 <abbr title="Lumens">XLM</abbr>).
+This fee helps prevent bad actors from spamming the network.

 To help you test your tools and applications, Stellar.org operates a small test network and Horizon instance.
 [Get started with the testnet.](../concepts/test-net.md)